kakshay21/AWS/README.md

 git pull origin master
 ```

-The above command is required to update your local repo with aws repo.
+The above command is required to update your local repo from aws repo.
 So do it every time before starting any new feature of your own

 Then to switch to your own branch

 ```
-git checkout origin akshay-1234
+git checkout origin akshay_1234
 ```

-in this case my branch id is akshay-1234
+in this case my branch id is akshay_1234

 ### And remember to update your branch
 Do update your local repo with your own branch before adding any new features